Family, Women, Children and Adolescents

 - countries meet the challenges and realize the potential benefits of their ageing populations.

-FWC is to also host a consolidated Gender, Equity and Human Rights Mainstreaming Team, which catalyses, supports and coordinates institutional mainstreaming at all levels of WHO.
+The cluster also hosts the Gender, Equity and Human Rights (GER) Team, which catalyses, supports and coordinates institutional mainstreaming of equity, gender, human rights and social determinants of health at all levels of WHO.

 Ageing and Life Course (ALC)